In August 1992, a 95m 35mm print of LABORATORY OF THE DEVIL was banned because of 'extreme violence and cruelty'. Chinatown Cinema was the applicant.

 Flashback Home Entertainment issued a cheap DVD of LA CRACKDOWN 2 in 2002.
 The print ran 82:35 (not including the Troma intro), and would appear to be the same as the censored CBS/Fox videotape.

-The classification database claims that in February 1984, a Video Classics tape was reviewed and rated M. We presume this is a mistake as the running time claims to be 88m, which would make it uncut.
+The Classification Board’s database claims that in February 1984, Video Classics had an 88m tape passed with an M-rating.
+We presume this is a mistake as the rating is too low, and the running time would make it uncut.

 Here is a detailed look at exactly what was missing from the Video Classics release.